Malayali Australians

-The majority proportion of this population is associated with the 25-39 year age cohort (53%), and the estimated average age of this population is approximately 32 years.
-Both the genders are well represented with more number of males (52%) compared to females (48%).
-A vast majority of this population over the age of 15 years are married (71%), and this is followed by people who have never married (11%).
-More than two-thirds of this population has indicated an affiliation with Christianity and this is followed by almost a quarter of this population indicating an affiliation with Hinduism.
+Most this population is in the 25-39 year age cohort (53%), and the estimated average age of this population is approximately 32 years.
+Both genders are well represented, with more males (52%) than females (48%).
+A vast majority of this population over the age of 15 are married (71%), followed by people who have never married (11%).
+More than two-thirds of this population has indicated an affiliation with Christianity, and this is followed by almost a quarter of this population indicating an affiliation with Hinduism.
 There is also a growing number of people who have no religious affiliation.
 The population is well represented across different income groups, and the estimated average individual income is $45,000 per annum.
 Almost a quarter of this population indicated that they are Australian citizens.